walmartlabs/shared-deps/README.md

  :cljs [[org.clojure/clojurescript "1.7.170"]]}
 ```

-Each dependency set can define any number of dependencies, including
+Each dependency set can define any number of dependencies.
-:exclusions or other options.
 These dependencies are simply
 appended to the standard list of dependencies provided
 in `project.clj`.

+Each dependency in a dependency set is *non-transitive*.

 A sub-project may define dependencies on some or all of these: